Domain Registration and Mapping

 Please keep in mind, however, that each blog should only have a single domain associated with it.
 When you set up domain mapping, Typepad uses the domain name for the URL when creating links on your blog, like the permalinks.
 For this reason, if you map more than one domain name to the same blog, there will be a conflict about which domain name to use for the URLs.
 This can cause formatting problems and incorrect links on your blogs.

 If you want to have your blog accessible from more than one domain, we would recommend mapping only the main domain you want to be used by search engines to index your blog.
-Any other domains can be forwarded to the main domain through your domain registrar.
+Any other domains can be forwarded to the main domain.

 Before making any changes to Domain Mapping please review the article on what happens when you change Domain Mapping.